adi-sastry/650_Project/README.md

 9. **IMPORTANT - Clean Up** - After you are done testing the pipeline, go back to Amazon SageMaker AI go to Deployments & Inference --> Endpoints and delete the endpoint you created.
 This is a provisioned sagemaker endpoint so it cost money to leave up an running. **Be sure to delete it after you are done with your viewing or testing of the pipeline**.
 ENSURE YOU LEAVE ENDPOINT CONFIGURATIONS AND DEPLOYABLE MODELS AS IS.
 DO NOT TOUCH.

-## File Structure & Scripts

-### Model
-This contains files and scripts related to Object Detection using Yolov8.

-### src
-1. **s3_loader.py**
-2. **simulate_image_streaming.py** simulates edge-device behavior of camera-trap sending data directly to an S3 Bucket.
-The images sent are all from the Spatiotemporal Wildlfe Dataset.
-### files
-This contains PDFs of written project deliverables such as the project Proposal and Interim report.
-### utils
-1. **download_dataset.py** downloads the Spatiotemporal Wildlfe Dataset from Kaggle using its API. *Ensure you have generated your kaggle API token before running anything!*
-2. **provision_resources.py** contains all the function used to provision AWS resources required for all five stages of the architecture.
-3. **clean_up.py** contains all functions usved to "clean up" after ourselves after resources have been provisioned.
-As we are using the Free-tier of AWS, this ensures that we are not charged for extended use of provisioned resources
-### config.yaml
-This config file is used to populate different parameters in variables within `main()`. **NOTE:** `USER_INFO` *must be filled out with **your** user name, region, and preferred email for SNS notifications*
-### main
-Contains all function calls in the logical order to provision resources and run the simulation.
-If you would like the resources to be deleted after the program runs, then you must ensure `delete_resources` is not commented out.
-## How to Use